aithrien-of-ravenholdt/my-microservice/PORTFOLIO.md

 ### Failure Case Simulation

-To demonstrate pipeline robustness, a failure scenario was created by forcing a test to fail:
+A failure scenario was created by forcing a test to fail:

 ```js
 expect(true).toBe(false);
 ```

 Jenkins executed the test stage, reported the failed result, and preserved the build's full report while continuing the deployment flow (due to `|| true` in the script).
-This simulates real-world CI behavior where test trends can be used to monitor quality regressions without fully blocking deployment.
+This simulates a CI behavior where test trends can be used to monitor quality regressions without fully blocking deployment.

 ---